Wołodkowicz family: 15th and 16th century

-Marcin Wołodkowicz (1510-1595), the son of Wolodko and his wife Racza, is the common ancestor of all members of the Wołodkowicz family.
+Marcin Wołodkowicz (c.1510–1595), possibly the same individual mentioned above, is regarded as the common ancestor of the principal branches of the Wołodkowicz family.
 He was the ambassador of the Grand Duchy of Lithuania in Moscow from 1573 and the Governor of Minsk from 1588.
 He was married to Rajna princess Drucka-Horska.
-Marcin Wołodkowicz had eight children, most of which had high positions in the Grand Duchy of Lithuania.
+Marcin Wołodkowicz had several children, most of whom had high positions in the Grand Duchy of Lithuania.